Learning from the ghosts of history

 While Dyer and Fowler had their place in history, Thompson also sees their stories as very topical today.

-There is an old saying that those that don’t learn from history are doomed to repeat it, and Thompson found people what to talk about their history with the subjects.
+There is an old saying that those that don’t learn from history are doomed to repeat it, and Thompson found people want to talk about their history.

 MICHAEL ALLSHOUSE